 In traditional machining, tighter tolerances are exponentially related to increased cost.
 Tighter tolerances require additional and slower machining steps than wider tolerances, so machined parts are designed with the widest tolerances allowable for a given application.

-Unlike machining, stereolithography (SLA) 3D printing has a single automated production phase.
-Tighter tolerances may require more effort in the design stage, but can yield significant savings in time and costs in prototyping and production.
+Unlike machining, additive manufacturing and 3D printing have a single automated production phase.
+Tighter 3D printing tolerances may require more effort in the design stage, but can yield significant savings in time and costs in prototyping and production.

-In this post, we'll establish when tolerancing is most valuable for SLA 3D printing.
-Then, we’ll walk through the basics of clearance, transition, and interference fits and when it makes sense to choose each for an assembly design.
+In this post, we'll establish when tolerancing is most valuable for 3D printing.
+Then, we’ll walk through the different engineering fits to describe the basics of clearance, transition, and interference fits and when it makes sense to choose each for an assembly design.

-Tolerancing for Large Assemblies and Small Scale Manufacturing
+Tolerancing for 3D Printed Large Assemblies and Small Scale Manufacturing

 Choosing the Best Type of Engineering Fit

-In order to understand and design the optimal tolerances, it’s important to determine which type of fit works best for your assembly.
+In order to understand and design the optimal 3D printing tolerances, it’s important to determine which type of fit works best for your assembly.

 The functional needs of your assembly define how parts should fit together.